 The School Board meets once a term, usually in Week 5.
 Additional meetings may be called as required.

 Copies of the Minutes of Meetings are available for viewing at the school office or will be emailed upon request to email@example.com

 Chair & Parent Representative

 Mick and his wife Karen (Lamb) have been part of the Shenton Park community since moving to the area in 2002.
-Now in 2019, and three sons later, all of the Wilson boys are attending Rosalie; Joshua in Year 5, Samuel in Year 3 and Benjamin in Pre-primary.
+Now in 2020, and three sons later, all of the Wilson boys are attending Rosalie; Joshua in Year 6, Samuel in Year 4 and Benjamin in Year 1.
 With the family’s three young minds being encouraged and mentored by the educators at Rosalie, Mick and Karen are already invested in ensuring the success of the school.
-Mick studied science and economics, and with over 20 years’ experience as a geologist, is now in the role of Managing Director of the ASX listed Mining Company Helix Resources Limited.
-Mick’s experiences working for many years in remote areas, combined with his current involvement in all facets of running a public Company are the skill set Mick offers in his role as a Member of the Rosalie Board.
+Mick studied science and economics, and with over 20 years’ experience as a geologist, is now in an executive role at an ASX listed mining company.
+Mick’s experiences working for many years in remote areas, combined with his current involvement in all facets of a publicly listed business, are the skill sets Mick offers in his role as a Member of the Rosalie Board.
 Mick looks forward to contributing to the future of Rosalie by providing input and direction toward practical and sensible decision making that effect positive outcomes for Rosalie.

 Vice Chair & Parent Representative